The EPA currently regulates finfish farming at four marine farming leases in the Turrakana / Tasman Peninsula and Norfolk Bay region.

 The purpose of these surveys was to:

 IMAS submitted an initial report - Rapid visual assessment of rocky reef assemblages in Port Arthur, February 2022 - to the EPA on 26 July 2022 following external scientific peer review.
-The EPA provided the farm operator, Tassal, an opportunity to comment on any matters of fact in a draft of the report.
-The report outlines findings from surveys in January and June 2021.
+IMAS repeated the surveys in January and June 2022 and provided a presentation to EPA following completion of data analysis by IMAS.
+The 2022 survey results were consistent with those identified in the 2021 surveys.